shubhamkode/Companion/README.md

-# companion
+# Companion

-A new Flutter project.
+A Flutter app to manage contacts in relation to companies for small businesses.